 - During your employment.
-We can help with any problems that arise, including grievances or disciplinary matters that you need legal representation for.
+We can help you with any problems that arise, including grievances or disciplinary matters that you need legal representation for.

 - After you have left.
 For example, if your employment contract has a restrictive covenant attached to it, which prevents you from working in certain roles, we can advise you about the enforceability of these contract clauses and represent you in a breach of contract claim.